finom/seemple-examples-and-tutorials/events/README.md

 this.on('removeevent:someevent', handler);
 ```

-One of the ways of its application can be the use of Matreshka and the event engine of the third-party library together.
+One of the ways of its application can be the use of Matreshka.js and the event engine of the third-party library together.
 Let’s say, you want to place all handlers for the class only in one [on](http://matreshka.io/#!Matreshka-on%282%29) call, having made the code more readable and compact.
 With the help of ``addevent`` you catch all the following event initializations, and in the handler you check an event name against some conditions and initialize an event using API of the third-party library.
 In the example below there’s a code from a project which uses Fabric.js. ``"addevent"`` handler checks an event name for the presence of ``"fabric:"`` prefix and if checking is passed, it adds the corresponding handler to the canvas with the help of Fabric API.

 ```js
 this.canvas = new fabric.Canvas(node);